centreon/centreon-documentation/versioned_docs/version-23.10/reporting/generate-reports.md

 future reports to be generated.
 Use the selection menu to incorporate an image (or logo) into the desired report design.

-Regardless of the size of the image (or logo) it must have an aspect ratio of 4:4 to fit into the required space.
+Regardless of the size of the image (or logo), it must have an aspect ratio of 4:4 to fit into the required space.

 ### Image list